anshtripathi01/apna-ui-component-library/README.md

 ## Optimizations

 - User interactive components
-- Easy to modify
+- You easily modify it on your perceptive
-- Easy to access
+- Easy to access any layouts
 - Fast performance